Other Opportunities at JCU and External Training Courses

 Note that JCU HDR candidates who wish to count participation in an ANU MOOC towards the Elective Component of RD7003 will have to receive a verified certificate, and therefore will need to pay the small fee specified by the ANU.

-eGSA is a virtual graduate school operating from Australia for the global research community and is the only fully online provider of high quality training and professional development relevant to the needs of researchers and administrators in the public or private research sectors. eGSA is joint collaboration of the Australian Technology Network of Universities (Curtin, RMIT, QUT, UniSA and UTS), and is managed by Queensland University of Technology.
+e-Grad School (Australia) is a virtual graduate school operating from Australia for the global research community and is the only fully online provider of high quality training and professional development relevant to the needs of researchers and administrators in the public or private research sectors. e-Grad School is managed by Queensland University of Technology.

 A wide range of modules is available and all are accessible online with a maximum time commitment of five weeks.
 JCU participants may undertake moderated module where participants work together with a moderator who facilitates learning and communication within the group.
 Certificates of completion for moderated modules are awarded if the module requirements have been met.

-To find out more about the many training opportunities offered by eGSA, visit the website.
+To find out more about the many training opportunities offered by e-Grad School download the module information flyer 2022 or visit the website.

 Qualitative research is all about exploring issues, understanding phenomena and answering questions.
 While there’s a whole industry engaged in its pursuit, qualitative research also happens in nearly every workplace and study environment, nearly every day.